sw360/capycli/Readme.md

         CreateComponents  create new components and releases on SW360 (use with care!)
-        DownloadSources   download source files from the URL specified in the SBOM Granularity       check a bill of material for potential component granularity issues Diff              compare two bills of material.
+        DownloadSources   download source files from the URL specified in the SBOM Granularity       check a bill of material for potential component granularity issues Diff              compare two bills of material
-        Merge             merge two bills of material.
+        Merge             merge two bills of material
-        Findsources       determine the source code for SBOM items.
+        Findsources       determine the source code for SBOM items Validate          validate an SBOM
+        BomPackage        create a single archive that contains the SBOM and all source and binary files ComponentCheck    check the SBOM for special components

     mapping
         ToHtml            create a HTML page showing the mapping result